SomethingRandom0768/ToontownMinigames/README.md

 - The DC file
 - Using the taskMgr to execute functions at certain times
 - Inserting a new minigame into the Trolley chooser
-- Sending updates to the AI to end the game
+- Sending updates to the AI to end the game and utilizing arguments to
 - loading, rotating, and placing models
 - Using CollisionNodes to take in player collisions and executing functions based on those collisions.